ovis-hpc/readthedocs/docs/source/sos-quickstart.rst

 Set the environment variables appropriately using:
 .. code-block:: console

   export PATH=/home/XXX/BuildSos/bin:$PATH
   export PYTHONPATH=/home/XXX/BuildSos/lib/python3.X/site-packages:$PYTHONPATH

 Importing a CSV file and using the command line tools
 *********************************

-.. list-table:: CSV and Formatting FIles
+.. list-table:: CSV and Formatting Files

     * - File
       - Use With
       - Description